 I've let myself become you

-Living Colour: They were always kind of a happy go lucky band during the eighties, but took on a much darker tone on 1993's Stain, which included the nightmarish "Hemp", a spoken word bit that can best be described as sounding like a pedophile reading deranged poetry to his drugged-up victim.
+Living Colour: They were always kind of a happy go lucky band during the eighties, but took on a much darker tone on 1993's Stain, which included the nightmarish "Hemp", a spoken word bit about strangling someone with a hemp rope.
+The same album also contains the song "Go Away" wich has some of the most depressing and existentially horrifying lyrics imaginable.

 Macabre: Every song they do is inspired by and about the serial killers of the world, and often goes into lurid detail about their crimes.
 It would be Nightmare Retardant if it wasn't for the fact that it all actually happened.